andyatkinson/blog/_posts/2015-03-13-cleaning-up-old-git-branches.md

 categories: [Programming, Productivity]
 ---

-With some git commands and bash scripting we can clean up old branches quickly.
+With git commands and bash scripting we can clean up old branches quickly.

 The final solution looks like this: